Dan245/Dan245/README.md

-# Welcome Recruiters
+# Welcome Admissions Officers!

-I hope you have fun exploring!
+This is Davin Mamo's GitHub repo, I hope you have fun exploring!